 Christmas in Cinders

-After her parents died Angie's (Emma Rigby - Endless Love) uncle took her in and along with her cousin Candace (Sarah Stouffer) they have been running his catering business, although truth be told it is Angie who has been doing everything and Candace has been taking the credit for her work.
+After her parents died Angie's (Emma Rigby - Endless Love) uncle took her in and along with her cousin, Candace (Sarah Stouffer), they have been running his catering business, although truth be told it is Angie who has been doing everything and Candace has been taking credit for her work.
 When Candace has a disaster at the beauticians Angie takes the opportunity to go to the Christmasquerade Ball, a masked ball which the company had organized for Nicholas (Peter Porte - A Gift to Remember), a wealthy and hunky bachelor.
-But before Angie can reveal to Nicholas who she is she has to flee from the ball in fear that Candace will discover, leaving Nicholas on a quest to find who the mysterious woman is.
+But before Angie can reveal to Nicholas who she is she has to flee from the ball in fear that Candace will discover, leaving a smitten Nicholas on a quest to find who the mysterious woman is.

 I have to say right away that when I sat down to watch "A Cinderella Christmas" my expectations were not exactly high as what can you do with a Christmas take on Cinderella to make it entertaining in a fresh, new way.
-And what we get are some changes to the basic storyline, just enough to make you smile with the wicked stepmother and evil step sisters dispatched with and replaced by a wicked cousin.
-We also have the prince switched to a bachelor and a fun way in which he plans to find his mysterious woman by making an opening proposal to her online with a Christmas Eve wedding.
+And what we get are a few changes to the basic storyline, just enough to make you smile with the wicked stepmother and evil step sisters dispatched with and replaced by a wicked cousin.
+We also have the normal handsome prince switched to a hunky bachelor and a twist on the usual quest to find his mysterious woman by making a proposal to her online with a Christmas Eve wedding.